 JACK WALL Campfire Club R.A.A.F .

+In proximity to plaque 1 is a very personal memorial, dedicated to the 2/17th Battalion Australian Imperial Force.
+It is titled “Mates” for Gordon Broome, a member of Sydney Bush Walkers.
+It was likely established in 1953-56 and attached to a vertical cliff face.
 The location is not obvious.
-Persons wishing to view this plaque must scramble over an awkward boulder and then view upwards.
+Those wishing to view this plaque must scramble over an awkward boulder and then look upwards.
 The plaque is higher than normal eye height.
-Since the plaque faces south a reasonable guess is that it has been positioned to follow the sun as per the ANZAC Day ODE – “At the going down of the sun and in the morning we will remember them.
-Lest we forget”.
+Since the plaque faces south, a reasonable guess is it has been positioned to follow the sun as per The Ode, “At the going down of the sun and in the morning we will remember them.”

-Gordon (“Broomie”) is mentioned many times in a history of ‘B Company’ 2 / 17th Battalion in actions from North Africa / Tobruk to New Guinea where he was wounded.
-Post WWII Gordon was active for many years in the 2 / 17th Battalion Association.
+Gordon, nickname “Broomie”, is mentioned many times in a history of ‘B Company’ 2/17th Battalion in actions from North Africa/Tobruk to New Guinea where he was wounded.
+Post-Second World War, Gordon was active for many years in the 2/17th Battalion Association.

-The 2 / 17th Battalion was disbanded on 8 February 1946 at Ingleburn camp.
-Around 30 only veterans from active service are still alive.
-The Association is carried on by soldiers who enlisted before this disbanding.
+The 2/17th Battalion was disbanded on 8 February 1946 at Ingleburn camp.
+Only around 30 veterans from active service are still alive.
+The association is carried on by soldiers who enlisted before the disbanding.

-Each year on the Sunday before ANZAC Day a special service of remembrance is held in St Thomas Anglican Church, North Sydney.
-In this church there are significant icons to the 17th Battalion, from WWI, and the 2 / 17th Battalion.
+Each year, on the Sunday before Anzac Day a special service of remembrance is held in St Thomas Anglican Church, North Sydney.
+The church holds significant icons to the 17th Battalion, from the First World War and the 2/17th Battalion.

-Delays in the process meant that this church plaque was not unveiled until 1956.
-This timing would suggest that the “MATES” plaque may have been installed around this time.
+In 1953, Gordon was part of a sub-committee to install an extra plaque in the church close to the 'Pozieres Cross'.
+Delays in the process meant the plaque was not unveiled until 1956.
+This timing would suggest the “MATES” plaque may have been installed around this time.

 In memory of